amin-abualhassan/nlp-pcl/BestModel/README.md

 cd nlp-pcl
 ```

-If the clone feels slow, it’s usually downloading the LFS parts (they’re big).
-Let it finish.

-#### “Fast” clone (skip downloading LFS during checkout)
-Useful if you want the repo quickly, then pull LFS explicitly.
+If you want a faster checkout and then fetch LFS explicitly:

 ```bash
 cd ~